 In March 2011, the Company secured a \$2.0 billion Facility from a number of financial institutions and extinguished the then existing commercial debt facilities.
-The Facility will be used to support our oil and gas exploration, appraisal and development program and corporate activities and to repay existing commercial debt facilities.
-The loan commitment may be increased up to a maximum of \$3.0 billion if the lenders increase their loan commitments or if loan commitments of new financial institutions are added.
+The Facility supports our oil and gas exploration, appraisal and development programs and corporate activities.
+The total loan commitments of the Facility may be increased up to a maximum of \$3.0 billion if the lenders increase their commitments or if loan commitments from new financial institutions are added.